 The report also contains a slideshow (Attachment A) which includes the above information and gives an overall view of the state's methods and process for using long-term financing.
-The presentation also contains the relative mix of uses for long-term financing (state government facilities, local school district facilities, and operating shortfalls) and summarizes issues relating to debt retirement.
+The presentation also contains the relative mix of uses for long-term financing (state government facilities, local school district facilities, and operating shortfalls) and summarizes issues relating to the Executive Budget and debt retirement.

-Total FY 2017 outstanding bond, lease-purchase and payments deferral balances were \$8.72 billion, of which \$931 million was related to payments deferrals.
-Excluding the payment deferrals, the outstanding FY 2017 balance was \$7.79 billion.
-This equates to a per capita amount of \$1,110.
-In comparison to the FY 2017 level of \$7.79 billion, the outstanding FY 2008 balance was \$5.96 billion.
-The growth was due to several factors: 1) The state's use of long-term financing for the New School Facilities program; 2) An increase in Universities financing activity (both under their general authority and specifically authorized programs such as Lottery-backed issuances); and 3) Operating financing used to solve to the FY 2010 budget shortfall.
+Total FY 2019 outstanding bond, lease-purchase and payments deferral balances were \$8.50 billion, of which \$931 million was related to payments deferrals.
+Excluding the payment deferrals, the outstanding FY 2019 balance was \$7.57 billion.
+This equates to a per capita amount of \$1,053.
+In comparison to the FY 2019 level of \$7.57 billion, the outstanding FY 2010 balance was \$8.33 billion.

+The growth in debt from FY 2010 to the \$8.71 billion peak in FY 2012 was due to several factors: 1) The state's use of long-term financing for the New School Facilities program; 2) An increase in Universities financing activity (both under their general authority and specifically authorized programs such as Lottery-backed issuances); and 3) Operating financing used to solve to the FY 2010 budget shortfall.
+As of FY 2019, outstanding principal has declined by \$1.14 billion since FY 2012.

-Of the total FY 2017 outstanding balance of \$7.79 billion, the General Fund share was \$2.33 billion.
-In FY 2017, the General Fund made debt services payments totaling \$340 million, of which 34% was paid towards interest.
-By comparison, in FY 2016, the General Fund debt service payments totaled \$326 million, of which 36% was paid towards interest.
+Of the total FY 2019 outstanding balance of \$7.57 billion, the General Fund share was \$1.97 billion.
+In FY 2019, the General Fund made debt services payments totaling \$324 million, of which 27% was paid towards interest.
+By comparison, in FY 2018, the General Fund debt service payments totaled \$351 million, of which 26% was paid towards interest.

-Laws 2017, Chapter 328 establishes the University Capital Investment Program, which provides annual General Fund appropriations from FY 2019 - FY 2043 for new university research facilities, building renewal, or other capital construction projects.
+Laws 2017, Chapter 328 established the University Capital Investment Program, which provides annual General Fund appropriations from

+FY 2019 - FY 2043 for new university research facilities, building renewal, or other capital construction projects.
 The universities may use these monies for debt service on infrastructure long-term-financing, with debt issued under this program not to exceed \$1.0 billion.
+For debt issued under this program, debt service is paid 50% with tuition and 50% with General Fund monies.
+The first debt under this program was issued in FY 2018.